unrealapex/dotfiles/README.md

 colorscheme: tokyonight
 ```

-### ✨ About ✨
+### ✨ about ✨
-My dotfiles for Arch Linux, managed using Git and GNU Stow.
+my dotfiles for arch linux, managed using git and gnu stow.

-### 💿 Install
+### 💿 install
-My dotfiles can be installed with this one liner:
+my dotfiles can be installed with this one liner:

 ```sh
 source <(curl -s https://gitlab.com/unrealapex/dotfiles/-/raw/master/install.sh)
 ```

-It is also possible to manually try my configuration:
+it is also possible to manually try my configuration:

 ```sh
 git clone https://gitlab.com/unrealapex/dotfiles.git ~/.dotfiles